 COVID 19 hits the economy: big business immediately loses revenue because rather than using their profits from prior years to pay off debts and save for a rainy day, the big four airlines, for example, grew their combined liabilities to $166 billion, all while spending $39 billion on share repurchases to bid up their stock prices and enrich their executives.
 The government says no biggie here is a big bailout paid for by the taxpayers who are suffering financially due to this crisis.
 Big business asks, doesn’t it matter that we were fiscally irresponsible and didn’t maintain a low debt-to-equity ratio?
 Of course, not, says the government, we will always be there for you.

 The greatest trick some of the wealthy, powerful, and elite of the Republican Party ever pulled off was to convince many of the poor, powerless and ordinary members of their party they were one of them.
 But they aren’t, never have been, never will be.
 Let me break It down for you.

-Would never let you move within 25 miles of them, have to watch those property taxes.
+Would never let you move within 25 miles of them; they have to watch those property taxes;

-Would never admit that some of them are, in fact, those LGBT individuals you love to hate so much.
+Would never admit that some of them are, in fact, those LGBT individuals they love to hate so much.